mjon/WildCounts/_posts/2021-10-16-thats-no-pollinator-thats-a-flower-visitor.md

 <div class="indent">
 <figure>
 <a href="https://inaturalist.nz/observations/949823" title="kereru eating leaves"><img src="https://live.staticflickr.com/8094/8400265240_5aac31ef3d.jpg" width="480px" alt="kereru eating leaves"></a>
-<figcaption>This kerer&#363; is eating leaves (of the tree *Virgilia divaricata*).
+<figcaption>This kerer&#363; is eating leaves (of the tree <i>Virgilia divaricata</i>).
 This is not something the tree benefits from.
 When kererū eat fruit to disperse seeds, that's a completely different interaction, that benefits the fruiting plant.
 Always be sure to say what's being eaten.</figcaption>
 </figure>
 </div>